 Girl Power Camps (grades 5-6) and Girl Force Camps (grades 7-9) run every spring and summer for one week at a time.

-- Registration for spring programs available only to girls who have attended after school programs two or more times.
+- Registration for spring programs available only to participants who have attended after school programs two or more times.

 - Summer programs registration begins mid-May

 - Once a week, 2 hours in the evenings in the summer (July – August)

 - Programming will cover topics like community organizing, strategic communications, movement building, connecting with allies, and addressing systemic barriers and root causes of community problems

-- Organized by girls in Grades 10-12 in summer
+- Organized by participants in Grades 10-12 in summer

 Girls’ Walking Tour

-- As part of the city-wide Jane’s Walk weekend in May, girls organize a walking tour to raise awareness about the issues that are important to girls in Calgary
+- As part of the city-wide Jane’s Walk weekend in May, girls organize a walking tour to raise awareness about the issues that are important to girls and gender diverse youth in Calgary

 - Organized in partnership with Awo’taan Healing Lodge Society and Aboriginal Friendship Centre of Calgary’s Youth Mentorship Program in 2019